ReillyJFarrell/Galaxian-AI/README.md

 # Galaxian-AI Vs Space Invaders
 Galaxian AI driven by Q-learning, utilizing Arcade Learning Environment.
 The main focus of this repository is the Galaxian AI.
-The Space invaders files were implemented by Colleagues and used as a comparison.
+The Space invaders files were implemented by Colleagues and used as a comparison in the study.
 <br>
 The Galaxian AI implements Q-learning and pixel analysis to learn in real time and adapt to the game as it plays it.
 The average run is around 1,200 points and the best is around 3,000.
 For a more in depth analysis, see Paper PDF.